halessi/DCF/README.md

 ![Optional Text](../master/imgs/AAPL_eg.png)

-Evident here is the increase in per share value of AAPL with the increase in forecasted earnings growth.
+***Although far from a presentation-ready chart***, evident here is the increase in per share value of AAPL with the increase in forecasted earnings growth.
 On the quarterly basis we see a large degree of seasonal variation, indicating that perhaps this particular DCF would benefit from a more specific forecasting of cash flows.

 ### References